Bin-Ostrowski/uofo-challenge-01/README.md

 # uofo-challenge-01
-Tha following changes have been made:
+The following changes have been made:

 1. Specific semantic elements added to HTML to optomize SEO.
 2. Comments included to organize elements in HTML.